Rosa Elena Bonilla: Criminal charges

 On the morning of 28 February 2018, Rosa Elena was arrested at her home in the El Chimbo sector of Tegucigalpa under accusations of corruption, which were the result of an investigation between the Public Prosecutor's Office and the Mission of Support against Corruption and Impunity in Honduras (Maccih), which called this case "the lady's petty cash".
 On that day Rosa Elena was placed under judicial arrest and sent to the Penitentiary for Women's Adaptation in Camara.6 In August, pre-trial detention was ratified for those involved in the case.

 According to the accusation, Bonilla was part of a money-laundering network that appropriated some 16 million lempiras, which were state funds earmarked for social works.
 On 22 January 2014 (five days before the end of her term as First Lady) Rosa allegedly opened a personal account to transfer 12 million lempiras (about US$500,000) from the official account of the Office of the First Lady.
 Her brother-in-law, Mauricio Mora, and her former private secretary, Saúl Escobar, were also implicated in the case.

 On 20 August 2019, Bonilla was found guilty of three counts of misappropriation and eight counts of fraud, and was acquitted of the crimes of money laundering and embezzlement of public funds.
 On 4 September, she was sentenced to 58 years in prison: 10 years for the charges of misappropriation and 6 years for each charge of fraud, in addition to a fine of 1.2 million lempiras - 10% of the appropriated value - and the confiscation of property and the total value of the fraud.
 Saúl Escobar was sentenced to 48 years in prison and Mauricio Mora was acquitted of all charges of insufficient evidence.

 In March 2020, the Supreme Court of Honduras overturned Bonilla's conviction and ordered a new trial.
 During that time she appealed her case and Bonilla tried to assume her innocence, but the trial that was set for March 17, 2022.
 The date of the trial on March 17, 2022, the Supreme Court of Honduras found her guilty on one count of continuous fraud and misappropriation as an author.
 On September 20, 2022, a Honduran court sentenced Rosa Bonilla to 14 years in prison on charges of fraud and misappropriation of funds destined for social programs.

 She spent some 12.2 million lempiras (then worth around $590,000) meant for low-income children on personal credit card payments, her children's school fees and real estate construction, according to the public ministry.

+Personal life

+Bonilla's son Saíd Omar Lobo Bonilla was shot dead on 14 July 2022.
+She was granted a brief leave from prison to attend his funeral.